-- If you paid by personal check, monitor your bank account and note the date the check cleared.
-This will confirm receipt by USCIS.
+- If you paper-filed the application and paid by personal check, monitor your bank account and note the date the check cleared.
+This helps confirm your application was properly filed with USCIS.

 When You Receive Form I-797 Receipt Notice in the Mail

-- Verify that name and mailing address are printed 100% correctly on receipt notice.
-If any error, email email@example.com for advice.
+- Verify that the name and mailing address are printed 100% correctly on receipt notice.
+If there is any error, email firstname.lastname@example.org for advice.

 When Case Status Online Reflects “Approved”

 - If someone else is receiving the EAD on your behalf, alert that person that a piece of mail should be arriving soon and to notify you as soon as it arrives.
-Remind the person to put it in a new mail envelope rather than forwarding to you.
+If that person will be mailing you the EAD, please be sure that they use a method of delivery that provides a tracking number.

 - Take any steps possible to ensure delivery of your mail.
 If you live in an apartment complex, check that your name is on your mailbox.
 If you have roommates, alert them you are expecting something important.